Image: “The First Thanksgiving 1621,” oil painting by Jean Leon Gerome Ferris, circa 1912-1915

 Politics – an infinite pursuit for power – stands in the way of prosperity.

 Democrats are still hindering progress.
 You might remember that under Sen. Harry Reid’s “leadership” during the tenure of President Obama, not one budget was passed.
+It’s hard to believe that the Biden-Harris administration implemented dangerous policies and worsened America’s economy.

 As a result of economic dysfunction, unproductive trade policies, waves of illegal immigrants and an unhappy electorate, Donald Trump was elected as a culture-war president.
-The nation is polarized.

-But the polarizing politics are a menace to our nation’s core values as expressed in our Declaration of Independence – because we’re failing to honor a legacy.
+Politics are a menace to our nation’s core values as expressed in our Declaration of Independence – because we’re failing to honor a legacy.

-The pilgrims of 1621 showed us the way.
+It’s also worth remembering: The pilgrims of 1621 showed us the way.
 They didn’t let politics and poor public policy disillusion them.

 They found a way to exist harmoniously with their Native American neighbors, worked hard, practiced stewardship of their assets and reaped a bountiful harvest.
 That’s why they had reasons to celebrate for a happy Thanksgiving.